 Have you ever thought about the tradition of gift giving?
 Have you ever questioned the legitimacy of this tradition?
-A tradition that places extreme pressure on us to buy gifts every year for many so-called celebrations whether it is truly in our heart to do so or not.
+A tradition that places extreme pressure on us to buy gifts every year for many so-called celebrations whether it is truly in our hearts to do so or not.

 Don’t get me wrong.
 I love giving a gift to someone I care about when I know that it’s something they truly want and I am not doing it in response to some kind of pressure.
 For me, a true gift is one that is given when there are no social or recipient pressures connected to it.

 Let’s consider the list of obligations we have for gift giving each year.
 I am going to limit the list to those events that happen every year and omit those that only occur occasionally like graduations, weddings, and baby showers.

 - Administrative Professionals’ Day (formerly known as Secretary’s Day)

 - Christmas and similar religious holidays (which I know exist but I am not familiar enough with to list them by name.)

 How did we become such slaves to gift giving?

 Product developers and merchants created the elaborate nature of many celebrations that involve gift giving.
 In some cases, they actually created the gift giving aspect of the celebration and/or the gift itself.
 In other words, they have commercialized these events.